snwhd/retrotracker/README.md

 1. create some player stats
     1. use preset stats `./modify create_presets`
     1. or use the interactive tool `./modify add_player`
+    1. you can then convirm your player with `./query players`
 	1. NOTE: not all item stats are in this tool yet, but adding them is easy!
 (check the HGear, BGear, OGear, and MGear enums in player.py).
 1. run the tracker `./retrotracker.py start --position "retrommo username" "stats alias"`
     1. see note below on positioning
-    1. retrommo is whatever name appears on screen text
-    1. stats alias was created in step 2 above
+    1. stats alias was created in step 3 above

 ## positioning